jellyfin/jellyfin-kodi/README.md

 Any PR, issue or comment that is primarily LLM generated will be rejected outright on principle.

-Machine translation as a communication aid is allowed, but do include the original language text in addition.
+Machine translation as a communication aid is allowed, but requires disclosure and that you also include the original language text.

 LLM generated code has a high probability of getting rejected.
 Relatively low effort AI contributions put an unsustainable